proplot-dev/proplot/docs/usage.rst

 matplotlib's native `matplotlib.pyplot.subplots` command and is :ref:`packed with new features <ug_subplots>`.

-Instead of native `matplotlib.figure.Figure` and `matplotlib.axes.Axes` classes, `~proplot.ui.subplots` :ref:`returns an instance <ug_basics>` of the
+Instead of instances of the native `matplotlib.figure.Figure` and `matplotlib.axes.Axes` classes, `~proplot.ui.subplots` :ref:`returns <ug_basics>`
-`proplot.figure.Figure` subclass populated with instances of `proplot.axes.Axes` subclasses.
-Also, all ProPlot axes belong to one of the following three child classes:
+a `proplot.figure.Figure` instance populated with `proplot.axes.Axes` instance.
+All ProPlot axes also belong to one of the following three child classes:

-* `proplot.axes.CartesianAxes`: For plotting ordinary data with *x* and *y* coordinates.
+* `proplot.axes.CartesianAxes`: For ordinary plots with *x* and *y* coordinates.
 * `proplot.axes.GeoAxes`: For geographic plots with *longitude* and *latitude* coordinates.
 * `proplot.axes.PolarAxes`: For polar plots with *radius* and *azimuth* coordinates.

-Most of ProPlot's features are added via the figure and axes subclasses.
-They include several brand new methods and add to the functionality of several *existing* methods.
+Most of ProPlot's features are added via the `proplot.figure.Figure` and `proplot.axes.Axes` classes.
+They include several brand new methods and add new functionality to the *existing* methods.

 * The new `~proplot.axes.Axes.format` method is used to fine-tune various axes settings.
-Think of this as a dedicated `~matplotlib.artist.Artist.update` method for axes artists.
+Think of this as a dedicated `~matplotlib.artist.Artist.update` method for axes.
 See :ref:`formatting subplots <ug_format>` for a broad overview, along with the individual sections on formatting :ref:`Cartesian plots <ug_cartesian>`, :ref:`geographic plots <ug_geoformat>`, and :ref:`polar plots <ug_polar>`.
 * The `proplot.axes.Axes.colorbar` and `proplot.axes.Axes.legend` commands
   draw colorbars and legends inside of subplots or along the outside edges of subplots.
-The `proplot.figure.Figure.colorbar` and `proplot.figure.Figure.legend` commands draw colorbars or legends along the edges of an entire figure (centered between subplot boundaries).
+The `proplot.figure.Figure.colorbar` and `proplot.figure.Figure.legend` commands draw colorbars or legends along the edges of figures (aligned by subplot boundaries).
 These commands :ref:`simplify <ug_cbars_legends>` the process of drawing colorbars and legends.
-* ProPlot adds a variety of useful features for working with the `~matplotlib.axes.Axes.plot`, `~matplotlib.axes.Axes.bar`, `~proplot.axes.Axes.area`, `~matplotlib.axes.Axes.contour`,
+* ProPlot adds a variety of useful features to the `~matplotlib.axes.Axes.plot`, `~matplotlib.axes.Axes.bar`, `~proplot.axes.Axes.area`, `~matplotlib.axes.Axes.contour`,
   `~matplotlib.axes.Axes.contourf`, `~matplotlib.axes.Axes.pcolormesh`,
-  `~proplot.axes.Axes.heatmap`, and `~proplot.axes.Axes.parametric` plotting commands
+  `~proplot.axes.Axes.heatmap`, and `~proplot.axes.Axes.parametric` plotting
-  by "wrapping" them.
+  commands by "wrapping" them.
 See the :ref:`1D plotting <ug_1dplots>` and :ref:`2D plotting <ug_2dplots>` sections for details.

 .. _usage_integration: